 Sellers also can give buyers a $500 credit at closing instead of a disclosure statement.
 In most cases like this, New York law follows the rule of “caveat emptor” or buyer beware, meaning that it is on the buyer to find any defects.
 Also, certain types of homes, such as new constructions or co-ops, are exempt from state disclosure laws in New York.

 3. Faulty Repairs3.
 Faulty Repairs

-It’s common practice for sellers to ask for repairs to be made before the deal can be finalized.
-However, it sometimes transpires that the repairs were not performed as requested or done badly.
-In such cases, the documents and correspondence between the parties can be helpful in determining what solutions are available.
+It’s common practice for sellers to ask for repairs to be, made before the deal can be, finalized.
+However, it sometimes transpires that the repairs; were not performed as requested or poorly done.
+In such cases, the documents and correspondence between the parties can help determine what solutions are available.

 Tips on Avoiding a Legal DisputeTips on Avoiding a Legal Dispute

 Avoiding any potential problems, to begin with, is always the best course of action.
-Follow these tips to give yourself the best protection against any potential problems that could lead to litigation:
+Follow these tips to give yourself the best protection against any potential issues that could lead to litigation:

 - Have your attorney review the contract – The more tightly constructed your purchase contract is, the less room there is for problems.
 Have your attorney review the proposed sale agreement before you sign, whether you’re the seller or buyer.
-Since you need an attorney anyway to close on a sale in New York, this won’t mean a lot of extra work.
+Since you need an attorney anyway to close on a deal in New York, this won’t mean a lot of extra work.

-- Include contingencies – Both buyers and sellers should have the appropriate contingencies in place to protect themselves should anything go wrong.
+- Include contingencies – Both buyers and sellers should have the appropriate mortgage contingencies in place to protect themselves should anything go wrong.
 You’ll already have an established protocol for resolving any issues.

 - Include mediation and arbitration clauses – Along with contingencies, the contract should include mediation and Arbitration clauses to help resolve any disputes (more on that below).